Iran Rejects U.S. Negotiations Amid Ongoing Conflict - PRESS AI WORLD

 side-post-image

-• Trump claims discussions are happening but doubts Iran's readiness for a deal.
+• Trump insists that discussions are occurring but doubts Iran's willingness for a deal.

 SHARE THIS ARTICLE: